sriramster/openslate/docs/setup.md

 # → {"status":"ok"}
 ```

-On first run, SQLite migrations run automatically — the database file (`data.db`) is created in the `api/` directory.
+On first run, SQLite migrations run automatically.
+The database file (`data.db`) is created in the `api/` directory.

 ## Frontend Setup